autonity/docs.autonity.org/reference/api/asm/stabilization/index.md

 Constraint checks are applied:

-- invalid amount: the `amount` withdrawn is `<` the CDP's collateral amount
+- `InvalidAmount`: the `amount` withdrawn is `<` the CDP's collateral amount
-- insufficient collateral: the withdrawn `amount` must not reduce the remaining Collateral Token amount below the minimum collateral ratio.
+- `Insufficient Collateral`: the withdrawn `amount` must not reduce the remaining Collateral Token amount below the minimum collateral ratio.
-- liquidatable: withdrawal does not make the CDP liquidatable.
+- `Liquidatable`: withdrawal does not make the CDP liquidatable.
 The withdrawn amount value must not reduce the CDP to an under collateralized state below the liquidation ratio.

 The CDP's collateral balance is then decremented by the withdrawn amount and Collateral Token is transferred to the CDP owner.